 Responsive Google Ads automate multivariate testing for text advertisements delivered through the Google Search Network.

 Marketers can write up to 15 headlines and 4 descriptions for a search ad and Google will use machine learning to measure how audiences react to different combinations, eventually optimizing conversions by showing the right variation of the ad to the right audience member at the right time.

-Is Copy Testing Still Necessary in 2021?
+Is Copy Testing Still Necessary?